-3. Acknowledge A. Show appreciation 4.
-Introduction B. Make eye contact and smile 5.
-Duration C. Be conscious about time 6.
-Explanation D. Share your name and department 7.
-Thank you E. Answer any questions or concerns 8.
-Service Recovery is making something right after something goes wrong.
-True False 9.
+- D. Share your name and department - E. Answer any questions or concerns - 8.
+Service Recovery is making something right after something goes wrong. - 9.
 Patients have a right to control who has access to their personal and private health information.

+True

-True False 10.
-It is okay for employees and/or students to use tobacco products on the Hospital's True False campus.
-11. What is the Fire Safety acronym utilized at HVCH?
-12. An important aspect of electrical safety is to turn equipment off before plugging or True False unplugging.
+- 10. It is okay for employees and/or students to use tobacco products on the Hospital's campus. - 11.
+What is the Fire Safety acronym utilized at HVCH? - 12.
+An important aspect of electrical safety is to turn equipment off before plugging or unplugging.